Independent Assurance Initiative · Est. 2026

 Analytical areaImplementation sensitivityRIQA verification approach

-Survival analysisTie-handling method (Efron, Breslow, exact), censoring rules, software platformReconstruct HR and p-value; evaluate stability across tie-handling methods
+Survival analysisTie-handling method, censoring rules, software platformReconstruct HR and p-value; evaluate stability across tie-handling methods

 SAP complianceDeviations between pre-specified SAP and conducted analysisIndependent review of SAP vs analysis; document undisclosed deviations